-We defined a local soil estimation scenario where a new long-term monitoring site was initiated at time zero (t_0).
+We defined a local soil estimation scenario where a new long-term monitoring site was initiated at time zero ( $t_0$ ).
 Each one of the 71 NABO sites was assumed to be novel while the remaining ones were established with spectral and reference data records.
-We therefore conducted 71 separate sample selections from the SSL, each yielding different transfer subsets of the SSL, to test spectral-based soil monitoring using the Swiss mid-IR SSL presented here.
-We calibrated models at each site using two local samples per given site and a relevant subset of the remaining Swiss SSL (see description below).

-The two local samples were chosen from pooled samples at t_0 (first two out of maximum four replicates), or in addition at t_1 if there was only one sample in t_0 .
+We therefore conducted 71 separate model transfers to test spectral-based soil monitoring using this SSL.
+We calibrated models at each site using two local samples per given site and a relevant subset of the remaining Swiss SSL.
+The two local samples were chosen from pooled samples at $t_0$ (first two out of maximum four replicates), or in addition at $t_1$ if there was only one sample in $t_0$ .
 Figure 2 illustrates the local modeling workflow.
-All other samples per given site besides the two chosen during calibration (in other words the successive time-series measurements at a monitoring plot) were used as local validation samples ($N{\rm site}$).
+All other samples per given site besides the two chosen during calibration (in other words the successive time-series measurements at a monitoring plot) were used as local validation samples ( $N{\text{site},i}$ ).
 The respective samples from the remaining SSL included spectra and reference measurements from all BDM samples and NABO samples, excluding the ones from the respective target site.
-We used only two calibration samples per NABO site to capture the predictive mechanisms at site-level because we wanted to avoid overoptimistic local assessment; both local calibration and validation samples were repeated soil measurements, and are otherwise - if not adequately handled in the calibration sampling strategy - at risk of over-fit when soils' composition and relevant properties show constant trends over time.
+We used only two calibration samples per NABO site to capture the predictive mechanisms at site-level because we wanted to avoid overoptimistic local assessment; both local calibration and validation samples were repeated soil measurements, and are otherwise - if not adequately handled in the calibration sampling strategy - at risk of information leakage when soils' composition and relevant properties show constant trends over time.

 Figure 2.
-Conceptual scheme illustrating the transfer of the soil spectral library (SSL) to a long-term monitoring site using the RS-LOCAL approach.
+Scheme illustrating the transfer of the soil spectral library (SSL) to a long-term monitoring site using the RS-LOCAL approach.
 The local calibration samples and a subset of the SSL are used to calibrate a partial least squares regression (PLSR) model, which predicts the local validation samples.

 For each of the 71 sites, the spectral relevant samples from the remaining Swiss SSL were selected using the RS-LOCAL algorithm (see Lobsey et al. (2017)).
-The site-specific samples ($m{\rm site}$) denote local calibration samples from a NABO plot.
-The recursive reductions of the initial training data, which determined the finally yielded subsets ($K{\rm site}$) were driven by model performance (RMSE) for the two local calibration samples.
-For each NABO site, the corresponding $K{\rm site}$ set was spiked with the two local calibration samples.
-On this combined $m{\rm site} + K{\rm site}$ data set, a final PLSR model, locally adapted for the monitoring plot by optimization on the calibration samples, was developed using 10-fold cross-validation.
-Finally, the local validation spectra ($N{\rm site}$) were predicted using the most accurate calibration model.
+The site-specific samples $(m{\mathrm{site},i})$ denote local calibration samples from a NABO plot.
+The recursive reductions of the initial training data, which determined the finally yielded subsets $(K{\mathrm{site},i})$ were driven by model performance (RMSE) for the two local calibration samples.
+For each NABO site i, the corresponding $K{\mathrm{site},i}$ set was spiked with the two local calibration samples.
+On this combined $m{\mathrm{site},i}+K{\mathrm{site},i}$ data set, a final PLSR model, locally adapted for the monitoring plot by optimization on the calibration samples, was developed using 10-fold cross-validation.
+Finally, the local validation spectra $(N{\mathrm{site},i})$ were predicted using the most accurate calibration model.